Answers to Questions

 We may offer a bus pass for shelter survivors traveling without children.
 Tickets are booked at least one week ahead of departure.
 Due to costs, we do not reserve tickets to depart on short notice.

-Timing for highway travel is based on volunteer driver availability; therefore, we are unable to provide same day service.
-The farther the distance for travel, the longer it may take to find more than one driver with time for that trip.
+Travel by car/van is based on volunteer driver availability; therefore, we are unable to guarantee same day service for long trips.
+The farther the distance for travel, the longer it may take to find a driver with time for that trip.

 Due to costs and logistics, we do not provide commercial flights.